burger icon

 • High roller?
 Limits are sky-high.
 If you hit them, ring the bell, will ya?

 BTC minimum?
-Don't sweat over decimals-just a tiny fraction will do.
+Don’t sweat over decimals-just a tiny fraction will do.
 Max?
-Unless you're a serious high roller, you'll hit the ceiling long before they blink.
-Most days, money lands within the hour.
+Unless you’re a serious high roller, you’ll hit the ceiling long before they blink.
+Most days, money lands within the hour, but patience is a virtue here.

 🪙 Crypto ⬇️ Minimum deposit ⬆️ Max withdrawal ⏱️ Processing time*

-Bitcoin (BTC) Tiny slice (well below 1 BTC) Up to 10 BTC (realistically out of reach for most) 10 to 60 mins (some days, even quicker)
+Bitcoin (BTC) Tiny slice (well below 1 BTC) Up to 10 BTC (realistically out of reach for most) 2 to 48 hours (varies by check)

 Forget paperwork-just you and your wallet.
 I loved skipping the forms, but then... slight panic when my BTC transfer was a bit late.
-Still, breezy compared to old-school banks.
+It's breezy compared to old-school banks, but mixing crypto deposits with fiat withdrawals can cause significant delays according to player reports.
 Best bet?
-Send a tester amount in first-burned myself being cocky and sending a lump sum.
+Send a tester amount in first.
 More bits on FAQ or hit support if you get stuck.

 Local payment hacks for Aussies